 }

 The above example will only accept numbers between 1 and 120 and will prevent you from entering any other characters or invalid numbers (e.g. 123).
 This has been made through very simple use of verification and validation procedures.
-An improvement that could be done is making an error message coming up on the dialog itself.
-Suppose id 2 is a text message displaying an error message.

 ON *:DIALOG:test:INIT:*:{